kamara-moses/Capstone-Travel-App/README.md

 ## Description:
 A travel application that takes the users input and displays weather information for their destination of choice.
 The application implements a countdown to let the user know how many days they have left until their trip starts.

+The application also lets the user know how long their trip is planned for.
+This is done by getting the depart that and return date from the user.
+The duration of the trip is calculate using Math.Ceil(subtracts the return date and depart date).

 ## Technologies:
 - Node.js
 - Express